 about

-Ryu was presented in solo recitals at Amsterdam’s Grachtenfestival as first-prize winner of the 2010 Dutch Flute Competition.
+Ryu was presented in solo recitals at Amsterdam’s Grachtenfestival as first-prize winner of the 2010 Dutch International Flute Competition.
 He received a Bachelor of Music from the Peabody Institute in Baltimore where he studied with Marina Piccinini, and a master’s from the Conservatorium van Amsterdam studying with Marieke Schneemann.
-Immediately following graduation in The Netherlands, he was hired for the North American tour of Les Misérables where he met his husband, percussionist Eric Borghi.
+Immediately following graduation in The Netherlands, he was hired for the North American tour of Les Misérables, where he met his future husband, percussionist Eric Borghi.